UCI-GREGoR/wgs-downstream/README.md

 - `manifest`: relative path to run manifest
 - `sample-logbook`: local Excel spreadsheet clone of sample manifest information from Google docs
   - this is upstream input. a local cloned file is preferred due to the possibility of uncontrolled upstream changes
+- `data-model`: local Excel spreadsheet clone of data model information from Google docs
+  - this file is generated as part of the file upload process to AnVIL, and is used for affected status annotations with ExpansionHunterDenovo
+  - this is a local cloned file for the same reasons as listed above
 - `multiqc-config`: relative path to configuration settings for cross-flowcell multiQC report
 - `genome-build`: requested genome reference build to use for this analysis run. this should match the tags used in the reference data blocks below.
 - `behaviors`: user-configurable modifiers to how the pipeline will run